databricks/koalas/README.md

 # Koalas: Pandas APIs on Apache Spark

-This package augments PySpark's DataFrame API to make it compliant (mostly) with the Pandas API.
+The Koalas project makes data scientists more productive when interacting with big data, by augmenting Apache Spark's Python DataFrame API to be compatible with Pandas'.

-Pandas is the de facto standard (single-node) dataframe implementation in Python, while Apache Spark is the de facto standard for big data processing.
-This package helps you in two ways:
+Pandas is the de facto standard (single-node) dataframe implementation in Python, while Spark is the de facto standard for big data processing.
+With this package, data scientists can:
- - it allows you to keep a single codebase that works both with Pandas (tests, smaller datasets) and with Spark (distributed datasets)
+ - Be immediately productive with Spark, with no learning curve, if one is already familiar with Pandas.
- - it makes you immediately productive with Spark if you already know Pandas.
+ - Have a single codebase that works both with Pandas (tests, smaller datasets) and with Spark (distributed datasets).

 ## Dependencies